 For Certified and Free training in your area:

 §5.2 – Device Type

 A PROFINET network is composed of different types of components.
-Each performs different tasks and these device types are known as, and are described in four Node Classes.
+Each component performs different tasks, generally, they are described in four node classes.

 Some PROFINET devices offer multifunction capability and can support more than one node class.